nicole-schlosberg/Natural-Language/README.md

 * Understand and apply a simple sentiment analysis to a set of documents
 * Understand and apply a latent dirichlet allocation to a set of documents

-## Tasks for this unit

-In this unit you will completing three main tasks.
-Processing a set of documents, running a sentiment analysis of thise documents and then generating topic models of those documents.
-The documents we will be using will be student notes that the class HUDK4050 made last semester.
-As background to this task please read over the follwing materials and watch the methodological videos.
-If you find any other useful materials please add them under Additional Materials at the end of the this page and pull request the change back to this repo.

-## Resources
+## Completed the following

+* Processed a set of documents of student notes that the class HUDK4050 made last semester.
+* Ran a sentiment analysis of thise documents
+* Generated a topic models of those documents.

+## Utilized the following resources

 ### Videos